For some of our visit types, we may ask for a recent blood pressure reading.

 Let us know Your Reading

-Once you have those numbers, log in to your HeyDoctor account and let the doctors know.
+Once you have those numbers, Sign In to your HeyDoctor account and send the measurement in the Message Center.